Computer Programmer Training

 How much does it cost to become a computer programmer?

 Because the education requirements for computer programming jobs vary widely, so does the cost of becoming a coder.
 Most programmer jobs require a relevant bachelor’s degree - the average net price (after financial aid) for a bachelor’s in computer programming is $18,981, according to the National Center for Education Statistics.
-For those seeking more entry-level coding roles or just don't have the time and money for a bachelor’s, the average cost for a programming associate degree is $12,314, and the average cost for an accelerated coding boot camp is about $13,000.
+For those seeking more entry-level coding roles or who just don't have the time and money for a bachelor’s, the average cost for a programming associate degree is $12,314, and the average cost for an accelerated coding boot camp is about $13,000.

 How much do computer programmers make an hour?